adamfowleruk/mljs/planning.md

   - DEFERRED BUG mljsrest: main.js - commented out use of GET graph as it returns HTML not JSON, causing conversion error
   - DEFERRED BUG Core: HEAD /v1/graphs takes 240ms rather than 18ms for fetching static imagery or suggest - why?
   - DEFERRED BUG REST API Bug: Search doesn't like ampersand @ character in constraint value in combined query - escape?
+  - DEFERRED BUG MINOR UX explorer widget scroll bar should be at top when needed
+  - DEFERRED BUG MINOR UX explorer widget should respond to swipe gestures
  - Bootstrap support
   - DEFERRED review widget headings, whether to have them, do we want a generic heading item?
   - DEFERRED Can't style file upload button or input file name box